ENGR 100-600 | University of Michigan

 Background

 GFL has arranged for all of the teams to present their work to the company and invited guests.
 This will be a formal presentation.
-The audience will consist of the GFL partners, invited guests, and the other students in the course.
-There will be approximately 65-70 people in the audience.
+The audience will consist of at least one of the GFL partners, invited guests, and one other ROV team.
+There will be approximately 10 people in the audience.

 Requirements